My Sump Pump Stopped Working

 4. Broken Check Valve

 A common source of leaks is the check valve.
-If you find a water leak the first place to check is this valve.
-Start by making sure it is not allowing water to backflow into the pit and that the seals are still water tight.
+This valve is the first place to check if you find a water leak.
+Start by ensuring it does not allow water to backflow into the pit and that the seals are still water-tight.

 5. Broken Float Valve

 A broken float valve will prevent your pump from detecting water in the pit and turning on.
-If you see water in the pit but no where else this valve might be broken!
+This valve might be broken if you see water in the pit but nowhere else!

 6. Clogged Drain Lines

-Clogged drainage lines can cause a variety of problems like a burned out motor and basement flooding.
-Clogs can be prevented by testing and cleaning your lines a few times per year and making sure everything is running smoothly.
+Clogged drainage lines can cause problems, like a burned-out motor and basement flooding.
+Clogs can be prevented by testing and cleaning your lines a few times yearly and ensuring everything is running smoothly.

 Recognize Small Issues Before They Get Larger

 A big problem often starts as a much smaller one.
 Paying attention to your sump pump can take a little time, but it can save you a lot of hassle, time, and money over the years.
-During periods of very wet weather or cold temps, you may want to take a peek in your basement daily.
+You may want to peek in your basement daily during wet weather or cold temperatures.

 Unfortunately, sump pumps can wear out over time.
 If your home has an older sump pump and you find your sump pump stopped working during a storm, then replacement is often the best solution to the problem.

-Cheaper sump pumps wear out faster than higher quality ones.
-If your pump is not very old but showing problems like a faulty float valve, you may still be covered by the manufacturer’s warranty.
-If you to replace your sump pump and it is going to see a lot of use over the years, then you are much better off if you replace it with a high-quality pump and get into a good maintenance routine.
+Cheaper sump pumps wear out faster than higher-quality ones.
+If your pump is not very old but shows problems like a faulty float valve, you may still be covered by the manufacturer’s warranty.
+However, if you want to replace your sump pump and it will handle a lot of use over the years, then you are much better off if you replace it with a high-quality pump and get into a good maintenance routine.

 Major Basement Flooding

-If your sump pump has led to a lot of water in your basement, then you need professional help.
+If your sump pump has led to too much water in your basement, you need professional help.

-Having standing water in your basement is a major cause for concern and can lead to lasting and permanent damage to your foundation as well as cause a prime growth habitat for harmful molds and other allergens.
+Having standing water in your basement is a significant cause for concern.
+It can lead to lasting and permanent damage to your foundation and cause a prime growth habitat for harmful molds and other allergens.

 Standing water needs to be removed as soon as possible.
-If the problem has reached this level, then you need professional help.
+If the problem has reached this level, don’t hesitate to request professional help.

 Rising Water Tables

-Changes in the way water flows can influence how much your sump pump has to run.
-Construction nearby or seismic activity can change underground water flow and have a big impact on the moisture in your home or business.
+Changes in how water flows can influence how much your sump pump has to run.
+Construction nearby or seismic activity can change underground water flow and significantly impact the moisture in your home or business.

 Upgrading your sump pump system or making major adjustments to your current system may be warranted.
-A professional sump pump service person can quickly get your system changed to meet new demands.
+A professional sump pump service can quickly change your system to meet new demands.

 Repair vs Replacement

 Most sump pumps are dependable and pretty hard to break.
-If yours is not working (assuming you didn’t get a lemon) it is probably only one part that is causing the problem.
-If you can isolate the problem part you can likely find repair your pump without replacing it.
+If yours is not working (assuming you didn’t get a lemon), it is probably only one part causing the problem.
+If you can isolate the problem part, you can likely repair your pump without replacing it.

-We recommend check the valves, piping and electrical system first if you are having pump problems as they are the most common source of failure.
+We recommend checking the valves, piping, and electrical system first if you have pump problems, as they are the most common source of failure.